renato0307/learning-go/it7-cli-api-configuration.md

 ```

 The `cobra.OnInitialize` will call the `initConfig` function before each command
 is execute.
-We also add the `configure` command to the root command.
+We add the `configure` command to the `root` command.
+This makes the
+`configure` command available automatically.

 The `initConfig` will be implemented in the `configure.go` file as it is
 highly related with configuration.